orientechnologies/orientdb-docs/Object-Database.md

 ## Work in schema-full mode

 In the schema-full mode you need to declare the classes you're using.
 Each class contains one or multiple properties.
-This mode is similar to the classic Relational DBMS approach where you need to create tables before to store records.
-To work in schema-full mode take a look to the [Schema APIs](JavaSchemaAPI.md) page.
+This mode is similar to the classic Relational DBMS approach where you need to create tables before storing records.
+To work in schema-full mode take a look at the [Schema APIs](Java-Schema-Api.md) page.

 ## Create a new object